 Helping your new cat adjust can be difficult.
 This is why we have prepared a thorough guide which will help you both adapt.
 Before we dive in, here is a quick overview of what we’ll cover – feel free to use the links below to jump to a particular section:

 What to do before the new cat arrives

-To help your cat acclimate, at first dedicate one room and let your kitty explore only that.
-Your new pet may stay there for a couple of weeks before he or she is ready to venture out.
+To help your cat acclimate, at first, dedicate one room and let your kitty explore only that.
+Your new pet may stay there for a couple of weeks before being ready to venture out.
 Prepare this room before your cat arrives so that you don’t create additional noises and stress when you both get home.